Spaying & Neutering

 What are Spaying & Neutering mean?

-Spaying & Neutering are a surgeries for either Female or Male Pets.
+Spaying & Neutering are surgeries for either Female or Male Pets.

 - Spaying: refers to the removal of the reproductive organs of female dogs and cats.

-Removes the uterus and ovaries of a female dog, usually after the age of six months.
-A major surgical procedure, it is performed under general anesthesia.
+Removes the uterus and ovaries of a female dog, usually after the age of 5 months.
+A major surgical procedure is performed under general anesthesia.
 Complications are rare and recovery normally is complete within two weeks.

 - Neutering: is the removal of the testicles in male dogs and cats.